Adobe Experience Platform Glossary

 Segment Evaluation Method: Segment scheduled evaluation enables a recurring schedule for running an export job at a specific time, whereas on-demand evaluation involves creating a segment job to build the audience immediately.

-Segment Export: Segment export is one of the two types of destinations and send the profiles that qualify and have been mapped to the destination.
+Segment Export: Segment export is one of the two types of destinations in Real-time Customer Data Platform.
+With segment export, you can send the profiles that qualify and have been mapped to the destination.
 Uses segment and user IDs and pseudonymous data and typically integrates with social networks and other digital media target platforms.

 Segment ID: Segment ID is an auto-generated identifier associated with a segment.